RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - Fast Snapshot Restore(FSR)

   Amazon EBS fast snapshot restore (FSR) enables you to create a volume from a snapshot that is fully initialized at creation.
 This **eliminates the latency of I/O operations on a block when it is accessed for the first time**.
 Volumes that are created using fast snapshot restore instantly deliver all of their provisioned performance.

+- [Encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) allows you to ensure that **all new EBS volumes created in your account are always encrypted,** even if you don’t specify encrypted=true request parameter.
+- Both GP2 and GP3 has max IOPS 16000 but GP3 is cost effective.

 ## Amazon RDS